FAQs | York Barbican

 How do I book a ticket?

-Personal Callers - Our box office is located to the left hand side of venue.
-The box office is open Monday-Friday 10.00am-2.00pm, and from 5.00pm on show nights.
+Personal Callers - Our box office is located on the left-hand side of the venue.
+The box office is open Monday-Friday 1am-2pm, and from 5pm on show nights.

-By Telephone - Call our booking hotline on 0203 356 5441, Monday - Saturday, 10am - 6pm.
+By Telephone - Call our booking hotline on 0203 356 5441, 9am - 6pm on weekdays and 8am - 8pm on weekends.
 Tickets are subject to a booking fee.
 Calls will cost 7p per minute plus your phone company’s Access Charge.

 Please note, the Box Office is closed to personal callers and telephone bookers on Bank Holidays unless there is an event on at the venue